Taste Your Way Through New Zealand & Experience Its Wine Regions

 Church Road Winery

 This one got me hooked way before I even went to Napier.
 As I am a big fan of oaky chardonnay – Church Road Winery is such a winner!
+This wholesome half-day Napier Wine & Art Decor Tour lets you explore the cities Art Deco sights and ends with a visit to Chruch Road Winery.
 Try to go for a cheese platter at lunch and relax outside in their bean bags, sipping away on a glass.
 They also have a wide range of tasting experiences, starting at $5 per person.

 Clearview Estate